trickstercache/trickster/docs/rule.md

 | string  (default)  | prefix, suffix, contains, eq, md5, sha1, modulo |
 | num                | eq, le, ge, gt, lt, modulo |
 | bool               | eq |

+## Rule Cases

+Rule cases define the possible values are able to alter the Request and change the next route.

+## Case Parts

+Required Case Parts

+- `matches` - A string list of values applicable to this case.
+- `next_route` - The Origin Name indicating the  next route for the Rule when a request matches this Case.
+Not required if `redirect_url` is provided.
+- `redirect_url` - The fully-qualified URL to issue as a 302 redirect to the client when the Request matches this Case.
+Not required if `next_route` is provided.

+Optional Case Parts

+- `req_rewriter name` - provides the name of a Request Rewriter to operate on the Request when this case is matched.

 ## Example Rule - Route Request by Basic Auth Username